qchenevier/MBA_memoire/doc/reaction_macro.md

 Value Appropriation through Control of Digital Industry Architecture: Apple has a smaller market share but leads in profit share in the mobile industry because it receives a share of the follow-on revenue that the telecom carriers earn from the end users.
 Apple’s appeal to the end consumer is arguably higher.
 This control of the industry architecture allows Apple to extract a higher premium [@Bharadwaj2013].

+The focus of value creation shifts from value chain to value networks [@Karimi2015].

 ### Ecosystem & partnering

 Digital Business Strategy Extends the Scope Beyond Firm Boundaries and Supply Chains to Dynamic Ecosystems That Cross Traditional Industry Boundaries [@Bharadwaj2013].